peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * System.ArgumentException:
 Either "offset" or "length" is less than 0 or greater than "str" 's length, or "str" 's length minus "offset" is less than "length".

+ * System.ArgumentException:
+Either "offset" or "length" is less than 0 or greater than "str"'s length, or "str"'s length minus "offset" is less than "length".

+ * System.ArgumentNullException:
+The parameter  <i>str</i>
+ is null.

 <a id="FromString_string_PeterO_Numbers_EContext"></a>
 ### FromString